-- When a good arrives and is imported into Bahrain; or - When a good is released from a customs duty suspension regime and imported into Bahrain.
+- When a good arrives and is imported in Bahrain; or - When a good is released from a customs duty suspension regime and imported in Bahrain.

-1.1.6.
-Value of imported goods for VAT purposes
+4.1.5.
+What is the value of imported goods for VAT purposes?

 The value of imported goods for VAT purposes is the customs value as determined under the Customs Law.
 The following also needs to be added to the customs value in order to determine the value of the goods which is subject to VAT: